Argonne-National-Laboratory/DSP/docs/quickstart.rst

   DSPsolver.solve(DSP_SOLVER_DE);

-The ``MPI.jl`` pakcage is no longer required for solving the extensive form.
+The ``MPI.jl`` package is no longer required for solving the extensive form.

 Reading model in SMPS format
 ****************************